President Joko Widodo emphasizes importance of national strengthening - ExBulletin

 President Joko Widodo emphasizes importance of national strengthening

-KUASAKATACOM, Jakarta- President Joko Widodo and MPR President RI Bambang Soesatyo commemorated Youth Engagement Day on October 28 by participating in the “National Congress” which had the broad theme “Efforts to Civilize the Nation”.
-Organized by the MPR RI in collaboration with the National Alliance and the Indonesian Chancellor’s Forum, and supported by the Indonesian Political Science Association (AIPI), the Suluh Nuswantara Bakti Foundation (YSNB), the Indonesian Association of Young Entrepreneurs ( HIPMI).
+MITRAPOL.com, JAKARTA – President Joko Widodo and MPR President RI Bambang Soesatyo commemorated Youth Engagement Day on October 28 by participating in the “National Congress” which had the broad theme “Efforts to Civilize the Nation”.
+Organized by the MPR RI in collaboration with the National Alliance and the Indonesian Chancellor’s Forum, and supported by the Indonesian Political Science Association (AIPI), the Suluh Nuswantara Bakti Foundation (YSNB), the Indonesian Association of Young Entrepreneurs ( HIPMI) and KOMPAS Media.

-“I hope that the National Congress can conduct in-depth reflections on the world of today and tomorrow.
+“I hope that the National Congress will be able to reflect deeply on the world of today and tomorrow.
 In addition to producing major recommendations for national strengthening.
-More importantly, it can provide recommendations on measures to take. ‘improvement to be made to improve our national life in the future, “he said.
-President Joko Widodo during the opening remarks of the” National Congress: Efforts to Civilize the Nation “virtually, at the Nusantara building IV of the MPR RI, Jakarta, Thursday 28/10/21).
+Most importantly, to be able to provide recommendations on the improvement measures that need to be taken to improve our national life in the future, ”said President Joko Widodo during the opening address of“ National Congress : efforts to civilize the nation ”, at the Nusantara IV building, MPR RI, Jakarta. , Thursday (10/28/21).

 Also present were the vice-presidents of the MPR RI, including Syarif Hasan, Arsul Sani and Hidayat Nur Wahid.
 Also present were the president of the DPD group RI Tamsil Linrung, the general president of the National Alliance Pontjo Sutowo, the president of the Indonesian Chancellor’s Forum Prof. Ir.
 Panut Mulyono, President of AIPI Dr. Alfitra Salam, National Alliance Expert Yuddy Latief, Chancellor of Hasanuddin University Prof. Dr. Dwia Aries Tina Pulubuhu, Chancellor of the Open University Prof. Ojat Darojat, Chancellor of the University of Muhammadiyah Jakarta (UMJ) Dr. Ma’mun Murod, head of PPAD, Lieutenant General TNI (retired) Kiki Syahnarki and the founders and leaders of the Association of Indonesian Young Entrepreneurs ( HIPMI), including Abdul Latief, Jan Darmadi and Maher Algadri.